Most language programs share the same goal: help students make measurable progress toward proficiency.

 Benchmarks is designed so you can run the same benchmark across a school or district and get one shared snapshot.
 That makes it easier to:

-Available frameworks include:
+Available reference scales include:

 Benchmarks is designed to help you run benchmarks at different points in the year and see how proficiency shifts over time.